nathanlentz/natelentz.dev-astro/src/content/post/pre-commit-husky.md

 tags: ['tools']
 ---

-_This tutorial specifically targets Husky versions 5 and 6._
+_This tutorial has not yet been updated to cover Prettier v3._

 Pre-Commit hooks are a neat way to help keep code bases clean and avoid introducing unnecessary noise during the code review process.
 I commonly use pre commit hooks to run linting, tests, or check for other trivial things that need not be pointed out in Pull Requests leaving more time to focus on more important changes.